Mo Salah carries Egypt's World Cup hopes on his injured shoulder

 Sisi’s intervention underscores just how important Salah has become, not just to his team but to his homeland.

-Charlene Gubash reported from Cairo, Max Burman from London, and Matt Bradley from Liverpool, England.
+Max Burman reported from London, Charlene Gubash from Cairo, and Matt Bradley from Liverpool, England.